80 years of freedom

 Groesbeek

-82nd Airborne Division landed near Groesbeek and Overasselt This unit was led by General James Gavin.
-He was the youngest brigadier general in the US Army and much loved by the soldiers.
+On September 17, 1944, the 82nd Airborne Division landed near Groesbeek and Overasselt .
+This unit was commanded by General James Gavin.
+He was the youngest brigadier general in the US Army and highly respected by the soldiers.

 Brook